Level Up: 4 Ways To Progress Your Skiing or Riding

 Although we try our best, it’s not always possible for us to know whether mother nature will be cooking up a storm or serving up sunshine and cord.
 What we can guarantee, though, is that with our First Tracks and First Tracks Breakfast Club programs, you’ll be carving fresh tracks down whatever she churns out.
 You will have the opportunity to rip down groomers (and in the glades, where possible) before the lifts open to the public.
 Whether you’re into navigating technical glades or flying full speed down freshly groomed runs, you’ll be led into the best zones of that morning by one of our seasoned Pros.

-Not your regular “line up and listen” lesson, our Cat/Heli Prep program is specifically tailored to guide small groups of riders through technical steeps and trees.
-Your Pro guide will show you how to pick a line through the trees and conserve energy while making turns that adapt to the terrain.
-This program will show you how to make the most of every run to ensure that you are well prepared for your Cat or Heli-skiing experience (or future plans to go).
-A minimum level 5 ability is required, but if you’re still interested and not quite at that level, why not hop onto one of our private or group lessons to catch you up to speed?
+Not your regular “line up and listen” lesson, our Own a Pro program is specifically tailored to guide private, small groups of riders through some of the best off-the-beaten-path terrain on the mountain.
+Work on your technique and get to know the mountain in the morning, and continue developing your skills in the afternoon.
+Conditions and ability permitting, your personal Pro guide will show you how to pick a line through the trees and conserve energy while making turns that adapt to the terrain.
+You'll gain a better understanding of how to make the most of every run, to ensure that you are well prepared for your Cat or Heli-skiing experience (or future plans to go).

 Go Cat Skiing